 Jackson Pollock, Untitled (1951), after Number 9, 1951, Screenprint, Singed by artist 25/14; Permanent Collection of the Wichita Falls Museum of Art at MSU Texas.

 Guest Writer: Todd Giles, PhD, Associate Professor of English at MSU Texas

-Embrace from the Permanent Collection of the Wichita Falls Museum of Art at MSU Texas
+Untitled from the Permanent Collection of the Wichita Falls Museum of Art at MSU Texas